 - Make the right decisions as a homeowner

-- How to get the best price for a home
+- Get the best price for a home

-- How to get a mortgage with the best possible terms
+- Get a mortgage with the best possible terms

-- Deciding whether to buy or rent a home
+- Decide on whether to buy or rent a home

 Of course, these are just a few examples.
 But the general rule is that both buyers and sellers have questions that are directly related to their financial, homeownership, and lifestyle interests.

-Try this; take out a pen and pad of paper.
-Remember all of the worries, misconceptions, or problems you've run into with homeowners during the listing process.
+Try this; take out a pen and pad of paper, then write down all of the worries, misconceptions, or problems you’ve run into with homeowners during the listing process.